piskoviste/pisek/docs/task-overview.md

 ### Solution

-The first and best known task component is the solution.
+The best known task component is the solution.
 It is the same as what the contestant should write - taking the input and producing the output.

-One of the solutions should be the **primary solution**, always producing the correct output.
+One of the solutions should be the *primary solution*, always producing the correct output.
 It is also recommended to write some wrong solutions to ensure they don't pass.

 ### [Generator](./task-parts/generator.md)